Admin’s Guide to Self-Hosting a Mastodon Instance

 Happy federating! 🕸️

 If you want to hear more from me you can find me in the Fediverse at @gelbphoenix@social.gelbphoenix.de (Mastodon) or @gelbphoenix@gram.social (Pixelfed).
-For more posts like this subscribe to my new newsletter.
+For more posts like this subscribe to my new newsletter or support me by becoming a member.

 ¹ [Affiliate Link: Following this link gives you $20 in Hetzner Cloud Credit when registering]